-- Pelham's Future Land Use Strategy Retaining Pelham's Small-Town Atmosphere - 2.
+- 1. Pelham's Future Land Use Strategy Retaining Pelham's Small-Town Atmosphere - 2.
 Focus Area Stewardship of Pelham's Land and Water - 3.
 Focus Area Fostering a Sustainable and Multi-Generational Community - 4.
 Implementation Plan

 As Pelham guides land use over the next ten years, it aims to retain its small-town character by stewarding its natural lands and by fostering a vibrant, sustainable, and multi-generational community.
 Each section of this Plan describes key initiatives and planning tools Pelham hopes to undertake and utilize over the next decade to achieve its vision and future land use goals.
-The implementation plan at the end of the document outlines specific strategies on which the town will act, as it puts the Pan into action through stakeholder collaboration.
+The implementation plan at the end of the document outlines specific strategies on which the town will act, as it collaboratively implements the Plan.

-FUTURE LAND USE STRATEGY Retain Pelham's Small-Town Identity
+FUTURE LAND USE STRATEGY Retain Pelham's Small-Town Identity.